-NSU students and faculty members may also be subject to the HIPAA privacy policies and procedures enacted by the various health care facilities in which they train.
-It is the responsibility of the student and faculty member to familiarize himself or herself with these policies upon entering each facility.
+Further, NSU faculty members and students may be subject to the HIPAA privacy and security policies and procedures enacted by various non-NSU health care facilities in which they train.
+It is the responsibility of the faculty member and student to familiarize himself or herself with such policies and procedures upon entering each facility.

-Any questions concerning the policies can be directed to the privacy contact of your NSU health care center or the NSU privacy officer.
+Any questions concerning the HIPAA privacy policies can be directed to the HIPAA Liaison of your NSU health care center, the NSU HIPAA Privacy Officer, or the NSU HIPAA Security Officer.